 Pan-fried toast gives a rich and luxurious flavour to your meals.
 It makes a wonderful base for Eggs Florentine, for example; and dozens of other toppings.
 But will it make you fat?

-It's mostly about the starches we choose, and the way we cook them rather than the fat used to fry it that will determine whether this pan-fried toast will add copious inches to your waistline.
+It's mostly about the starches we choose, and the way we cook them rather than the fat used to fry them; that's what will determine whether our pan-fried toast will add copious inches to our waistlines or not.

-That's particularly true if you are using an induction-stove which will heat your pan twice as fast, using half the electricity; more about that further down.
+That's particularly true if you have an induction-stove which will heat your pan twice as fast, using half the electricity; more about that further down.

 Once your pan-fried toast is crispy and brown slide it onto a plate, smear with a little butter if your cholesterol is in good shape and then smother it with your topping.

 Or when it is nearly ready pour the eggs around the bread and let it infiltrate the slice; like French-toast.
 If you love it sloppy like I do then just use more water and milk when scrambling.

 You could also drop a few slithers of chili or a clove of garlic into the fat just before adding your bread for a different flavour.

-A little finely-chopped fresh ginger, or a sprinkling of turmeric added to the oil just before adding the bread is another option.
+A little finely-chopped fresh ginger, or a sprinkling of turmeric added to the oil just before dropping in the bread is another option.
 Try them all and then personalise your own cooking.
 For heaven's sake do not slavishly follow recipes; that just destroys our creativity.
-It makes for very boring food, and you are unlikely to discover the joy of discovering something new, for you at least.
+It makes for very boring food, and you are unlikely to experience the joy of discovering something new, for you at least.

 I generally like my food rather wetter and more juicy, so I would often have my pan-fried toast in a bowl rather than on a plate.
-Eggs Hilton is one of our favourites on pan-fried toast.
+Eggs Hilton is one of our favourites.
 It has large green beans so you have to prepare it ahead of time.
 Luckily fresh limas or favas only take a few minutes to cook.